leewujung/soundrae/printing.md

 ![Picture](screenshots/2017-08-02-143648_1824x984_scrot.png)

 Since I want to connect to two network printers, I chose the network printers tab, and a dropdown menu of different available local printers are shown.
 The HP LaserJet P3015 printer is available with the hostname "Hulk".
+Clicking forward leads me to a series of prompts that pertain to printer settings.
+Once I finish configuring the printer settings, I should be connected to the printer.

 ![Picture](screenshots/2017-08-02-143655_1824x984_scrot.png)

+Next I have to connect to the Ricoh.
+Since it is not shown on the network printers list, I have to connect to it manually.
+The Ricoh is a LPD network printer as denoted in its configuration page.
+In host, the IP of the printer should be typed in.
+Ideally probing for the printer should work, but if not, click forward to go to the next prompt.

 ![Picture](screenshots/2017-08-02-144841_1824x984_scrot.png)

 ![Picture](screenshots/2017-08-02-144919_1824x984_scrot.png)